 Housing Finance at a Glance: Monthly Chartbooks

-The November 2016 edition of At A Glance, the Housing Finance Policy Center’s reference guide for mortgage and housing market data, includes updated figures describing first-time homebuyer share, mortgage delinquency rates, the composition of the mortgage insurance market and a special quarterly feature on GSE loan composition, repurchase rates, defaults, and loss severity.
+The December 2016 edition of At A Glance, the Housing Finance Policy Center's reference guide for mortgage and housing market data, includes updated figures describing the size of the mortgage market, negative household equity, agency issuance activities, and the latest measures of originator profitability.

 Could the new administration be positive for housing?